Polytoria/Docs/docs/user-guide/basic/interface.md

 # Creator Interface

 This page will explain you everything about the creator interface.
-Everything you need to know about the creator interface.
 When you start the creator, you will see the following screen:

 ![Creator Interface](/assets/interface/startup.png)